 A judicial separation is a very similar procedure to divorce.
 The courts have powers to make certain orders in respect of finances and the children.
 Crucially, the courts cannot make orders that relate to pensions.
 However, the couple still remain legally married at the end of the process.
 This is a rarely used process but may be an option where couples wish to live as if they were divorced but cannot divorce for perhaps religious reasons, or if they have been married for less than a year and are unable to divorce.

 For more information on the separation process or for further separation advice please contact one of our Family Law and Divorce solicitors.

 This is an ever developing area of law.
 There is never one right answer.
 Instead there are a range of possible outcomes which can be tailored to suit the various needs of the two households looking to the future.
 One of the guiding principles is fairness – which may not always mean the same to both parties.
 If a case goes to a final hearing at court the Judge has a wide discretion over the solution that can be imposed whilst remaining fair.
 This means that the outcome may be difficult to predict.

 The financial aspects of divorce can be extremely complex, particularly when there is a family business, inherited assets, farms or trusts.
 We provide specialist advice on all these complex issues.

 Please contact us if you would like further divorce advice or separation advice.
-Alternatively please contact us to request a meeting with our Divorce solicitors in one of our four offices - Cambridge, Chelmsford, Ipswich or Norwich.
+Alternatively please contact us to request a meeting with our Divorce solicitors in one of our five offices - Cambridge, Chelmsford, Ipswich, London or Norwich.